-If you want your cross-functional teams to be successful, the first thing you need to do is to make sure that your organization can adapt.
+If you want your A cross-functional team has individuals with different roles like database engineers, testers, infrastructure engineers, etc. Cross-functional teams can ship code faster than functional teams because they can make their own decisions and work independently within an organization. to be successful, the first thing you need to do is to make sure that your organization can adapt.
 The software you create reinforces the culture of your company.

 Agility is not the goal: it’s a method to solve a problem.
 Since the external environment can change faster than a company itself, it may need to change its pace as well.
 But it isn’t about sending out an email to all employees that the organization applies Scrum starting from next week: the transformation must happen on all levels.
 You need to make sure that there aren’t any roadblocks within your company that could slow down the speed of information.
 This applies to everything from feedback loops to knowledge centers that everyone can access, so they don’t need to spend time looking for the information they want to use.